yangangx/cse15l-report-lab3/Lab Report 5.md

 My favorite lab report is lab report 3.
-I did the exploration of several options for find in the lab report 3.
+I did the exploration of several options for `find` in the lab report 3.
 I am going to do some exploration for `grep` this time.
+I feel those commands are useful for me.
+I did this task by searching how to use `grep` command from online.
+I also can use ChatGTP to ask how to use those commands.
+I like to search from online, beacuse I can know more about the how to use those commands and more explanation from different website.
+By looking the different website can make me more understand  about how to use those commands and what those commands do.

 ## Count the lines where strings are matched